jerryankur/Viral-Image-Fact-Checking/README.md

 # Viral-Image-Fact-Checking
 An online tool to verify if a viral image shared online recently is actually from recent times or if it has been picked up from a past incident to raise tensions over a controversial viral discussion.
 We’d effectively be making a tool to detect and flag fake news

+REQUIREMENTS:-
+Run on server side to fulfill the requirements python install -r requirements.txt

 server.py - to host http server either locally or remotely on AWS etc.
-Usuage: python3 server.py
+Usuage: python server.py

 run.py - to run the application in terminal
-Usage: python3 run.py
+Usage: python run.py

 /public_html/index.html - run the application in browser /public_html/javascript.js - perform functions .  (edit the server dns/ip with your ip before running)